Context

 Engineering Team

-Worked across a team of 3 frontend and 3 backend engineers — bridging design intent and technical execution across web and mobile platforms.
+Worked across a team of 2 frontend and 2 backend engineers, plus 1 part-time engineer overseeing code quality — bridging design intent and technical execution across web and mobile platforms.

 Next Project